Quantco/glum/README.md

 ## Docker

 To build the image, make sure you have a functioning Docker and docker-compose installation.
-Then, `docker-compose build`.
+Then, `docker-compose build work`.

-To run something, for example: `./run python benchmarks/sklearn_fork.py`
+To run something, for example: `docker-compose run work python benchmarks/sklearn_fork.py`

 ## Library examples: